amnweb/firefox-plus/README.md

 To enable macOS button style, open `user.js` and find `fp.tweak.macos-button` and set it to `true`.
 To disable bookmarks autohide open `user.js` and find `fp.tweak.autohide-bookmarks` and set it to `false`.

-# Notice

-~~Please be aware that this mod is designed to work exclusively with the **Dark Mode** setting in **Firefox**.
-If you are not using Firefox in Dark Mode, the theme may not display as intended and could result in a suboptimal user experience.~~

-~~To ensure the best experience, please switch your Firefox browser to Dark Mode before using this mod.~~

 Enjoy your enhanced browsing experience!